PHOTOS: What it's like to be 72 — the faces (and wisdom) behind the age

 His biggest concern about aging is the fact that he is drifting apart from his siblings and their families.
 There are no longer frequent visits during which their children can bond.
 Like many other 72-year-olds, he is thinking about the next generations.
 "Now, everyone is living distant, disjointed lives," he says.
 "My only hope is that our children get to grow more familiar and more fond of each other than we have been.
 That is my hope." -Photo and interview by Jjumba Martin

-Laurel Dalyrumple is a freelance writier and editor who frequently contributes to NPR.
+Laurel Dalrymple is a freelance writer and editor who frequently contributes to NPR.

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.